 Repeat until the complete OUTPUT ZERO OFFSET value has been entered.

 Save the adjustment value by pressing the ENTER key or abort by pressing the MENU key.
+The system will then return to the SAMPLE mode.

-The system returns to the SAMPLING mode.
 Output Span

 Advance the reverse shade cursor using the ARROW keys to highlight CALIBRATION.